how-to-open-science/knowledge-base/docs/community/contact.md

 ??? seealso "Being an academic on social media"
     Academic social media is great at giving voice to a wide and diverse group of people, but dealing with the deluge of information can be exhausting.
 It's hard if not impossible to keep up, and everybody seems to be working so hard and achieving so much!
 As much as the banter can be uplifting, it can at times be depressing.

-    * The members of the podcast [The Black Goat](http://www.theblackgoatpodcast.com) also discuss the [**blooming, buzzing confusion**](http://www.theblackgoatpodcast.com/posts/a-blooming-buzzing-confusion/) that is social media.
+    * The members of the podcast [The Black Goat](http://www.theblackgoatpodcast.com), themselves veteran prolific tweeps, discuss the [**blooming, buzzing confusion**](http://www.theblackgoatpodcast.com/posts/a-blooming-buzzing-confusion/) that is social media.
     * Dorothy Bishop lays out [**a simple rule to reduce stress**](https://deevybee.blogspot.com/2018/05/how-to-survive-on-twitter-simple-rule.html) caused by unpleasant and negative messages.

 ## Organizations